c4em/collei/README.md

 It could be that the script broke due to an oopsie on my side, in which case I'm sorry.
 Have a look at the
 <a href="https://github.com/c4em/collei">original repository</a> to see if there have been any changes. <br><br>
 If there are, the easiest way to fix the issue, if you're not a developer, would be to set up collei again from scratch. <br>
 Why?
 You might ask.
-I know it sucks but because GitHub does not allow you to have private forks of a repository, which is why this repository is a template.
+I know it sucks but GitHub doesn't allow you to create private forks, so you would have to have it publicly visible on your profile, which would turn away most people.
+So instead the repository is a public template, which you can set to be private after copying it.
 If you do not care that you have to keep the repository public, you can use the fork option in the top right instead.
 <br><br>
 If there are not, you can contact me about the issue by opening an issue in the GitHub repository or sending me a message directly somewhere.
 I'll be glad to help.
 My contact information is visible on my GitHub profile.